 Columbus OH 43201

 - Once you have completed your interview and submitted documentation that you have gotten your fingerprints done you will be invited to attend a New Volunteer Orientation session.
-This session will generally last 2 hours, and will include information about OSU Extension, Ohio 4-H, 4-H rules and policies, and a training on Child Abuse Recognition.
+This session will generally last 2 hours and will include information about OSU Extension, Ohio 4-H, 4-H rules and policies, and training on Child Abuse Recognition.

 - Lastly, once you have completed all of these steps and your background check has cleared, you will receive a letter from the county extension office with recognition of your final status as a volunteer.
 Until the time that you have officially been accepted as a volunteer, you are not able to fulfill any volunteer responsibilities.
-Please refer to this chart for the differences between a volunteer and non-volunteer.
+Please refer to this chart for the differences between a volunteer and a non-volunteer.

 Locations for Background Checks in Mahoning County

 - Mahoning County Education Services Center (MCESC) 7320 N. Palmyra Rd.
 Canfield, OH 44406; 330-533-8755; by appointment only Tuesday and Thursday

 - Bureau of Motor Vehicles Boardman License Bureau 229 Boardman Canfield Rd.
 Boardman, OH 44512; 330-758-1988; Monday 9:00am-5:30pm, Tuesday through Friday 9:00am-4:00pm, Saturday 8:00am-11:00am